France held in Iceland as Germany and Belgium close on 2026 World Cup

 But while they were dropping points, Ukraine were beating Azerbaijan 2-1 in the Polish city of Krakow — Oleksiy Hutsuliak and Ruslan Malinovskiy scored for Ukraine either side of a Vitaliy Mykolenko own goal.

-France are nevertheless three points clear at the top of Group D with two games remaining next month, and a win at home to second-placed Ukraine in Paris will wrap up top spot.
+France are nevertheless three points clear at the top of Group ‘D’ with two games remaining next month, and a win at home to second-placed Ukraine in Paris will wrap up top spot.
+Iceland stayed with four points after four matches, three more than Azerbaijan.

 Newcastle United forward Woltemade headed in the only goal of the game as Germany beat Northern Ireland 1-0 in Belfast, and Julian Nagelsmann’s team are top of the group with nine points.